jindal013/jaxformer-website-v2/_pages/sharded.md

 {% include figure.liquid path="assets/img/sharded/8.png" class="img-fluid" caption="Bubble Image with GPipe" %}

-To calculate the total bubble ration we can use the same procedure as above to calculate the total bubble time as:
+To calculate the total bubble ratio, we can use the same procedure as above to calculate the total bubble time as:

 $$
 2\frac{n(n-1)}{2} + 2n(n-1) = n(n-1) + 2n(n-1) = 3n(n-1)
 $$

-The total time taken is equivalent to the total area which is $n * 3(n+m-1)$ since in each the forward pass we have to do $n+m-1$ passes and twice that in the backwards pass.
+The total time taken is equivalent to the total area which is $n * 3(n+m-1)$ since in each forward pass, we have to do $n+m-1$ passes and twice that in the backwards pass.
 When dividing the two, we get:

 $$
 \frac{3n(n-1)}{3n(n +m-1)} = \frac{n-1}{n+m-1}
 $$

 Note that when $m = 1$, this equation becomes the same equation above.
 So, increasing the size of the mini batches, results in a smaller ratio of bubble-time wasted; however, we cannot infinitely increase the mini batch size because that will result in an underutilization of the GPUs and increase in communication costs, so we must maintain a balance between the two.
-GPipe papers have that when $m \geq 4n$ the communication cost becomes negligible.
+GPipe papers have that when $m \geq 4n$, the communication cost becomes negligible.

 There are two main challenges when implementing pipeline.
 The first is the actual forward/backward pass and the second is setting up the parameters.
 We begin by setting up the parameters.

 Currently, our parameters are represented as a JAX PyTree (any Python data structure such as a list, tuple, or dictionary whose children are JAX arrays), specifically as a dictionary where the module keys serve as paths.
 For example if we want the first down block for the MLA, we can do `params['Block_0']['Layer_0']['MLA_0']['Dense_0'] = {'kernel': Array(...), 'bias': Array(...)}`.
 Now when we have a PyTree and use sharding functions (i.e `jax.device_put`) it maps over the tree hence if `p` is some PyTree, `jax.device_put(p, NamedSharding(...)) = jax.tree.map(lambda x: jax.device_put(x, NamedSharding(...)), p)`.
 This leads to a problem with the current Transformer class since it's parameters are sequential, meaning it may have keys `Block_0`, `Block_1`, ... `Block_n` where we want to shard the first `n/pp_size` blocks on the first device, then the blocks from `n/pp_size + 1, 2n/pp_size` on the second device and so on.
 One way to fix this and make it more natural in JAX is to consider partitioning only across the Blocks.
 Then since each of the params in `Block_0`, `Block_1`, ... ,`Block_n` are identical (they all have the layers defined), we can create the parameter dictionary as one block with all the parameters stacked.
 This allows the parameters to be sharded across the pipeline axis.
-Instead of having `params = {'Block_0': {...}, ...
-'Block_n': {...}}`, we now have `params = {'Block_0': {...}}`, where each block includes a leading axis.
+Instead of having `params = {'Block_0': {...}, ..., 'Block_n': {...}}`, we now have `params = {'Block_0': {...}}`, where each block includes a leading axis.
 For example, instead of a kernel having the shape `(4, 8)`, it now has the shape `(L, 4, 8)`, where `L` is the number of layers in the model.

 To begin writing this out, we can create a new class called `ShardedModel` which will be used to implement all the sharded features.
 In the constructor, we can split the embedding and block into two separate components since we will want to manipulate the parameters of the block independent of the embedding module.